askomics/flaskomics/docs/production-deployment.md

 Two directories are used for production deployment

 - `standalone`: deploy AskOmics with all its dependencies for a standalone usage
-- `federated`: deploy AskOmics with all its dependencies for a federated usage (Ask external endpoint such as [NeXtProt](https://sparql.nextprot.org))
+- `federated`: deploy AskOmics with all its dependencies and a federated query engine for a federated usage (Cross external endpoint such as [NeXtProt](https://sparql.nextprot.org) with local data)

 Choose one of this directory depending of your needs